tkaria/HackYourFuture/Class-1.md

 3 rows in set (0.00 sec)
 ```
 For this you will need to understand 3 things:
-  1. Default values (Google default values mysql)
+  1. Default values for columns (Google default values mysql)
-  2. The meaning of `auto_increment` and how to use it
+  2. The meaning of `auto_increment` and how to use it [http://dev.mysql.com/doc/refman/5.7/en/create-table.html](MySQL reference) but use the force of the Google!
-  3. How to tell mysql which column should be the primary_key
+  3. How to tell mysql which column should be the primary_key - IMPORTANT TOPIC we will discuss next week but for now please just understand what adding the `primary_key` statement means when creating a table.
+Have a look [http://www.mysqltutorial.org/mysql-primary-key/](here).

 If you have time...
 3. It is generally a bad idea to use mysql as user `root` all the time.